Alcohol and Drugs: When to Get Help for an Intoxicated Person

 - Signs of alcohol poisoning.
 These include vomiting, confusion, slow or irregular breathing, and the inability to be awakened.

 Most people can be cared for at home by family or friends when they are intoxicated.
 If you think that the intoxicated person's condition is getting worse and you are concerned that you can't provide a safe environment, seek medical help.

 Here are some ways to help a person who is intoxicated.

 - Stop the person from taking more alcohol or drugs.

 You may have to remove the person from a bar or party.
-If he or she is at home, remove the alcohol or drugs from the house.
+If the person is at home, remove the alcohol or drugs from the house.

 - Stay with the person.

-Or have someone else stay with the person until his or her condition has improved.
+Or have someone else stay with the person until that person's condition has improved.

 - Provide a safe place for the person to rest.

 Don't let the person drive a vehicle or operate machinery.
 Take steps to prevent falls.